 Section 3: Maps and Computers

 The difference in elevation between one contour line and the next is always the same on a given map.
 This difference is called the contour interval.
-The contour interval is important to know when contouring or drawing lines on a grid of numbers that connect points of equal value.
-Contouring helps determine the shape of an area.
+The contour interval is essential when contouring or drawing lines on a grid of numbers connecting equal-value points.
+In addition, contouring helps determine the shape of an area.
 Contour lines that are closely spaced indicate steep slopes, while widely spaced contour lines indicate a gradual slope.
 Index contours are darker lines than the others and are labeled with the elevation above sea level in round units.

 Contour lines never divide or cross one another, although on cliffs, they appear to run together.
 Contour lines are farther apart on gentle slopes than on steep slopes.
 They never stop in the middle of a map/grid.
 Instead, they either form a closed loop or run off the edge of the map/grid.
 The contour interval always stays the same on a given map.
 Elevations on one side of a contour line are higher than the elevations on the other side of the line.

 - What is surveying?